 Ms. Casale noted the welcome example of women’s substantive leadership that came in the form of a recent open letter from all 24 women U.S. senators.
 This bipartisan letter called on President Joe Biden and his administration to protect the rights of women and girls and urged the development of an interagency plan to preserve the political, economic, social, and basic human rights of Afghan women and girls.

 Despite these positive developments, “much more needs to be done.”
-One additional, positive step would be explicit support for the Afghan Women’s Parliament in Exile, which formally launched in Athens, Greece, on November 27.
+One additional, positive step would be explicit support for the Afghan leaders who are now exiled around the world.

-These Afghan women members of Parliament who were evacuated to Greece “still wear the mantle of leadership… They have set an ambitious agenda for themselves — they will advocate for the human rights of women and girls still in Afghanistan as well as for humanitarian aid to reach those who need it most during this time of acute crisis.
-They will also seek to work in coordination with Afghan women leaders still in the country.”
+These “still wear the mantle of leadership… will advocate for the human rights of women and girls still in Afghanistan as well as for humanitarian aid to reach those who need it most during this time of acute crisis.
+They also seek to work in coordination with Afghan women leaders still in the country.”

 Reflecting on the Afghan peace talks in the first half of 2021 — which were effectively cancelled after the Taliban boycotted official talks and President Biden announced the unconditional withdrawal of troops from Afghanistan — and the chaotic withdrawal period, Ms. Casale wrote:

 “We failed the women of Afghanistan in August.
 Today, they are under attack as their rights are being rolled back and the progress of the past 20 years is erased.
 They are facing increasing violence while experiencing the humanitarian catastrophe caused by the political and economic collapse of the country.
 And yet, despite losing everything, Afghan women are still leading, both inside Afghanistan and in exile.”